-6.10.2 Section 30 of the IC General Rules - Information required to demonstrate the absence of hazard characteristics
+6.10.2 Section 30 of the IC General Rules - Information required to demonstrate the absence of hazard characteristics chemical has this hazard characteristic, then you can assume it does not for the purposes of categorisation.

 For the purposes of subparagraph 30(2)(c)(iv) of the IC General Rules there are no information requirements to demonstrate the absence of the hazard characteristic, corrosive to the respiratory tract.
-If you do not have any of the information detailed in part 6.10.1 that demonstrates that the chemical has this hazard characteristic, then you can assume it does not for the purposes of categorisation.
+If you do not have any information that demonstrates that the